Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 There are six Starbucks Reserve roasteries around the world:

 - Chicago.
-The newest roastery location is also the largest: the roastery is five floors tall, with each floor offering different menus of coffee, tea, and baked goods from the Milanese bakery Princi.
-It also has a 56-foot cask, where you can watch coffee being transported throughout the 35,000-square-foot (3,252 square meters) building.
+The newest roastery location is also the largest, standing five floors tall.
+Each floor offers a distinct menu of coffee, tea, and baked goods from the Milanese bakery Princi.
+It also features a 56-foot cask, where you can observe coffee being transported throughout the 35,000-square-foot (3,252-square-meter) building.

 - Seattle.
 Seattle is the birthplace of Starbucks, so it makes sense that it's also the location for the first Reserve roastery.

 - Shanghai.
-Visiting the Shanghai Reserve roastery is truly an immersive experience, thanks to the augmented reality technology highlighting brewing methods.
-This is also a great stop if you’re feeling hungry; this is the first location of a Princi bakery in Asia.
+Visiting the Shanghai Reserve roastery is a truly immersive experience, thanks to the use of augmented reality technology that highlights brewing methods.
+This is also a great stop if you're feeling hungry; it is the first Princi bakery location in Asia.

 - Milan.
 Milan is a chic and stylish city, and the Reserve roastery here is no exception.
-Located in Piazza Cordusio, this roastery allows visitors to witness the spectacle of coffee brewing and roasting firsthand.
+Located in Piazza Cordusio, this roastery offers visitors a unique opportunity to witness the spectacle of coffee brewing and roasting firsthand.

 - New York City.
-This roastery is located in the Meatpacking District, and the design of the building reflects the history of manufacturing in this area.
-It also features coffee and tea-inspired cocktails by mixologist Julia Momose with the assistance of Annie Beebe-Tron and Rachel Miller.
+This roastery is situated in the Meatpacking District, and the building's design reflects the area's rich manufacturing history.
+It also features coffee and tea-inspired cocktails created by mixologist Julia Momose, with assistance from Annie Beebe-Tron and Rachel Miller.

 - Tokyo.
-The Tokyo location highlights the beauty of Japan and Japanese culture, as architect Kengo Kuma designed the exterior of the building.
+The Tokyo location showcases the beauty of Japan and its culture, thanks to architect Kengo Kuma's design of the building's exterior.
 There are four floors for visitors to explore.

 At these roasteries, visitors can learn more about how the coffee you enjoy at their cafes makes its way to your cup.

-If you want an introduction, I recommend reading my article on the coffee journey.
+If you're looking for an introduction, I recommend reading my article on the coffee journey.

 Roastery locations offer a wider variety of coffee and tea drinks for enthusiasts and coffee lovers, and they also feature cocktails that bring mixology to a whole new level.

 A Reserve bar is more similar to a traditional Starbucks location than the spectacle of the roasteries.
-Usually, the bar features the normal menu and select Reserve offerings.
+Usually, the bar features the standard menu and offers select Reserve items.

 Reserve stores sell coffee, food from Princi bakery, and merchandise.